sampsyo/cs6120/content/blog/2019-10-02-codestitcher/index.md

 ### Basic Block Chaining
 We define a basic block chain as a directed sequence of basic blocks where no jumps can occur until the end of the last basic block.
 Generating a maximum-cardinality set of these chains would constitute the fewest number of unconditional jumps required.
 The authors denote this problem the *fall-through maximization problem*.
 This problem is the same as the maximum path cover problem, which is **NP-hard**.
 PH uses a greedy heuristic to approach this but does not provide a theoretical guarantee of how close to optimal the generated solution is.

 There *is* is a 1/2-approximation algorithm for this problem guarantees that the weight of the path cover is within *1/2* of the optimal solution.
-The authors tested this algorithm on one test machine and found its performance to be only 0.03% over PH's heuristic, which makes it unclear whether this algorithm is really useful.
 Codestitcher uses a hybrid of PH's method and the approximation algorithm, which provides better results than either algorithm run individually.
+However, this improvement is minimal---only around 0.03% over the approximation algorithm (according to the authors' tests), so it is unclear why the authors added so much complexity to this problem for minimal gain.

 ### Hierarchical Code Collocation